The hydrodynamics of stratified ultra-relativistic outflows and the origin of GRB X-ray plateaus: Constraints from the observed properties of X-ray plateaus

 \subsection{Spectral regime}

 We consider the regime in which the observed X-ray band lies above both the peak and cooling frequencies, $\nu_X > \max(\nu_m,\nu_c)$, as motivated by the observed X-ray spectral slopes $\beta_X\simeq1.0$--$1.2$.
 Using the expressions for $\nu^f_m$ and $\nu^f_c$ derived in \S~\ref{sec:emission}, we now examine the conditions under which this ordering is satisfied during the plateau phase.

-For stratification indices $s\simeq2.5$--$4.0$ and plateau times $t\sim10^3$~s, the expression for $\nu^f_m$ shows that even for maximal choice of parameters (e.g., $\varepsilon_e=0.3$, $\varepsilon_B=10^{-2}$), $\nu^f_m$ lies well below the X-ray band already at the beginning of the plateau.
+For stratification indices $s\simeq2.5$--$4.0$ and observation time of $t\sim10^3$~s, the expression for $\nu^f_m$ shows that even for maximal choice of parameters (e.g., $\varepsilon_e=0.3$, $\varepsilon_B=10^{-2}$), $\nu^f_m$ lies well below the X-ray band already at the beginning of the plateau.
 As a result, the condition $\nu^f_m<\nu_X$ is naturally satisfied over the relevant parameter space and does not impose an additional constraint.
+The cooling frequency provides a more restrictive bound.
+Using the expression for $\nu_c$, the requirement that the X-ray band remains above the cooling break during the plateau imposes a lower bound on the magnetic energy fraction $\varepsilon_B$.
+Using the inferred values of $s\simeq2.5$--$4.0$, $\gamma_{\min}\simeq100$, and typical parameters of $z\simeq1.5$--$2.5,E_{\text{iso},53}\approx1,n_{-2}\simeq10$--$100$, this condition implies